 Fortunately, Yang Jian’s father, the old friend of Dugu’s late father, was an exceptional general who kept winning on the battlefield; Yang Jian’s brothers married to other noble girls from powerful clans.
 Their power and protection helped Yang Jian and Dugu survived through difficult times together.

 Years later, Yang Jian and Dugu's first daughter’s husband ascended to the throne, after when Yang Jian obtained more power through his talent.
 This made the new king felt threatened and unhappy, so he commanded his queen Lihua, the daughter of Yang and Dugu, to commit suicide.

 Lihua then had a lovely daughter and a granddaughter, whom she loved very much.
-In the year 1957, mausoleum of Queen Dugu’s great granddaughter was discovered, from which unearthed many extremely valuable artifacts.
+In the year 1957, the mausoleum of Queen Dugu’s great-granddaughter was discovered, from which unearthed many extremely valuable artifacts.

 Unearthed Artifacts of Queen Dugu’s Great Granddaughter — National Museum of China